diondokter/nrf-modem/README.md

 First of which, make sure to have the `llvm-tools` installed.
 This can be done using `rustup component add llvm-tools-preview`.

+The library also needs some `libc` functions.
+The best way to import them is with [tinyrlibc](https://github.com/rust-embedded-community/tinyrlibc).
+As of writing the newest release is `0.3.0`.
+This version does not include a needed API, so it's better to include the latest master branch or any newer released version.

 ### Nonsecure

 Nordic has made it so that the modem can only be used when in the nonsecure context.